pkel/cpr/website/content/en/docs/methods/virtual-environment.md

 they cannot be re-created by appending a block with the same parents and fields.

-Then, the virtual environment chooses which nodes succeed when at proof-of-work.
+The virtual environment chooses which nodes succeed when at proof-of-work.
 Whenever a node succeeds, the environment obtains from the node a block proposal (parents, fields, and field contents), creates the corresponding block, sets the proof-of-work property to true, and